 The key to wearing two complementary colors (meaning, colors opposite each other on the wheel) and without looking like a clown is to make one of them a darker shade.
 Take green and red, for example.
 If you want to wear green pants and a red shirt (and it’s not Christmas, and you’re not going to a holiday theme party), simply wear olive or forest green chinos to mute that color so the red can really shine.

 Of course, your appearance doesn’t end at your clothes.
+No one will notice how well-dressed you are if your hair is a mess, or you smell like you haven’t showered this month.
 Keeping your hair well-groomed and skin in good shape shows you are intentional in every aspect of your personal style.

 Don’t be afraid of the wave of offerings at the drugstore or your barber.
 Here’s all you need for a simple routine:

-A signature scent: Yes, you can change it by the season, but there’s something really fortifying about choosing a signature scent and wearing it (nearly) every day.
+A signature scent — Yes, you can change it by the season, but there’s something really sexy about choosing a signature scent and wearing it (nearly) every day.

 And don’t be afraid to take action when it comes to your grooming habits.
 If you’re starting to notice or worry about hair loss, start a regimen to address it.
 If you’re experiencing significant hair loss, go bald with pride!
 And if your skin is giving you issues that make you feel self-conscious, go see a dermatologist.
 It’s not vain to care about your appearance, which brings us to our last step in how to dress well…